SanitaShu/AI-poject-TSI-Team-/README.md

 - ⚙️ **Data-Driven Management:** Implements the **Data-Driven Scrum (DDS)** framework to enable measurable progress and continuous improvement.

 ---
+## **Data Engineer – Data Sourcing, Cleaning & Preparation (Vita's Part)**
+This describes the process of collecting, cleaning, and preparing datasets used for the analysis of OTC medicines, pharmacy distribution, and population statistics in Latvia.
+Data was obtained from official open data sources, including the State Agency of Medicines and the Central Statistical Bureau of Latvia.
+The resulting datasets form the foundation for further analysis and visualization in the team’s joint project.

+Step 1: Licensed Pharmacies and 24/7 Availability
+Data source: Open Data of the LPC Register – ZVA
+   - 	Dataset includes all licensed pharmaceutical companies and pharmacies in Latvia.
+   - 	Columns contain pharmacy name, address, license status, and geographic coordinates etc.
+   - 	CSV file imported into Google Colab: /content/fdu_register.csv.
+   - 	Unicode characters removed from headers.
+   - 	24-hour pharmacies identified using the Pharmacy Map of Latvia https://dati.zva.gov.lv/aptieku-karte/?type_24h=1
+   - 	9 pharmacies were found to operate 24/7 in Latvia

+**Observation:  Out of 818 total pharmacies, only 9 operate 24/7 — four in Riga and one in each of the other statistical regions.**

+Step 2: Population Statistics by Region and Municipality Data source: CSP – IRS031 https://data.stat.gov.lv/pxweb/en/OSP_PUB/START__POP__IR__IRS/IRS031/
+   - Official demographic data by region, city, and municipality (2012–2025).
+   - Missing values in the value column were removed.
+Cleaned dataset saved as Population Statistics by Region and Municipality.csv.

+**Use: to compare population distribution with pharmacy locations and regional accessibility.**

+Step 3: Population by Age and Gender
+Data source: CSP – IRD041 https://data.stat.gov.lv/pxweb/en/OSP_PUB/START__POP__IR__IRD/IRD041/
+    -	Contains population counts by region, municipality, age group, gender, and year.
+    -	Loaded and cleaned by removing rows with missing values.
+Cleaned dataset saved as Population by Age Groups.csv.

+**Use: Helps analyze demographic structure and connect age specific population data to OTC medicine demand.
+Medicine for adults and children.**

+Step 4: Urban and Rural Population
+Data source: CSP – IRD070 https://data.stat.gov.lv/pxweb/en/OSP_PUB/START__POP__IR__IRD/IRD070
+   - Annual data on Latvia’s urban and rural population (1935–2025).
+   - Rows with missing value entries removed.
+Cleaned dataset saved as Urban and Rural Population.csv.

+**Use: Supports analysis of long-term urbanization trends and rural population accessibility to pharmacies and demand changes.**

+Step 5: OTC Medicines Register
+Data source: ZVA – List of All Medicines https://dati.zva.gov.lv/zalu-registrs/export/
+   - Each product includes authorization numbers and package leaflet URLs
+   - Authentic prices from Latvia State Agency of Medicines
+   - XML register with 39,254 medicines registered in Latvia.
+   - Filtered for legal_status = “bez receptes” (non-prescription).
+   - Result: 2,494 OTC medicines, of which 2,099 belong to selected ATC categories (A, N, M, R, D).

+Saved as otc_filtered_A_N_M_R_D_with_prices.csv
+Cleaned dataset saved as otc_selection_150_popular.csv

+Use: Choose 50 products, description for is_approved_for_kids “1” , 0 – no
+Metadata https://dati.zva.gov.lv/zalu-registrs/faq/export “package_leaflet “ Link to how to use medication information (PDF, Word or other format)

+**For this project 50 random medicines were selected and used otc_selection_50_balanced_v3.2.csv**

+Step 6: OTC Medicine Classification
+Based on the Anatomical Therapeutic Chemical (ATC) classification system (https://www.who.int/tools/atc-ddd-toolkit/atc-classification).
+The project focuses on five OTC therapeutic categories:

+- A	ALIMENTARY TRACT AND METABOLISM
+- N	NERVOUS SYSTEM
+- M	MUSCULO-SKELETAL SYSTEM
+- R	RESPIRATORY SYSTEM
+- D	DERMATOLOGICALS

+**Rationale: Consumers are not expected to understand ATC codes; categories must be intuitive and compliant with WHO guidelines.**

+For the user interface of OTC vending machines, categories should be presented in clear, consumer-friendly language, not as ATC codes.
+Digestive / Oral care / Anti-inflammatory / Cold / Cough / Allergy / Dermatology / Antiseptic

+Regulatory considerations on artificial intelligence for health https://www.who.int/publications/i/item/9789240078871

+This ensures that all analytical components, visualizations, and UI logic were based on accurate information essential for the OTC medicine and population accessibility

+---

 ## **🚀 Development Status - Vending Machine Interface (Toufic's Part)**